zaphar/ucg/docsite/site/content/reference/overview.md

 * Unit testing your configuration generation logic
 * Converting one config format to another config format
 * Dynammic querying of your configurations using the `ucg eval` command
+* Defining and enforcing configuration schemas with shape constraints